ml5js/ml5-website-v02-docsify/docs/reference/image-classifier.md

 ## Description

-The ml5.js imageClassifier is a pre-trained model that can recognize the content of an image.
-It can identify objects, animals, and even people in a picture.
+The ml5.js imageClassifier is a pre-trained model that tries to recognize the content of an image.
+It can guess the identities of objects, animals, and even people in a picture.
 The image classifier uses a neural network to analyze the image and provide a list of possible labels for the content of the image in its entirety.

 The ml5.js imageClassifier uses the pre-trained MobileNet model by default.
 You can optionally load and use other models such as Darknet as well as a custom-trained model, DoodleNet, which is also built upon the MobileNet architecture and trained on images from the Google _Quick, Draw!_ dataset.

 It provides the following functionality:

-- **Image Classification**: ImageClassifier can recognize the content of an image and provide a list of possible labels.
+- **Image Classification**: ImageClassifier tries to recognize the content of an image and provide a list of possible labels.
 - **Video Object Detection**: ImageClassifier can also be used to classify objects in a video stream.

 ?> If you want to **train your own image classification model with customized labels**, check out our [Image + Teachable Machine](/reference/image-classifier-tm) to get started!